Why is this medication prescribed?

 Shake suspension well for at least 20 seconds before each use.

 If you will be taking the simvastatin suspension, do not use a household teaspoon to measure your dose.
-Household teaspoons are not accurate measuring devices, and you may receive too much medication or not enough medication if you measure your dose with a household teaspoon.
-Instead, use a properly marked measuring device such as a medicine spoon or oral syringe.
-Ask your doctor or pharmacist if you need help getting or using a measuring device.
+To make sure you receive the correct dose, use a properly marked measuring device such as a medicine spoon or oral syringe.
+Ask your pharmacist if you need help getting or using a measuring device.

 Your doctor may start you on a low dose of simvastatin and gradually increase your dose, not more than once every 4 weeks.